tomdess/registry-cache-feeder/README.md

 # ACR Harbor local cache feeder (triggered by webhook)

-I use Azure Container Registry as main container registry and an instance of [Harbor](https://goharbor.io/) as a local registry cache.
+I use Azure Container Registry as my main container registry and an instance of [Harbor](https://goharbor.io/) as a local registry cache.

-I want that as soon as a new image is pushed to ACR the image is immediately available even in local Harbor cache without waiting for fixed schedule timing.
+I want that as soon as a new image is pushed to ACR the image is immediately available even in the local Harbor cache without waiting for fixed schedule timing.

-To accomplish this i create a docker container to handle push events configured in a Webhook defined in ACR and for each event start a local image pull on local cache to trigger the download of new image.
+To accomplish this, I created a docker container to handle push events configured in a Webhook defined in ACR and for each event starts a local image pull on local cache to trigger the download of new image.

 The docker image is basically an alpine + [`webhook`](https://github.com/adnanh/webhook)  + [`skopeo`](https://github.com/containers/skopeo).

-Derived from image mainteined by [`TheCatLady`](https://github.com/TheCatLady/docker-webhook) i add an `app` user to avoid running webhook as root.
+Derived from an image maintained by [`TheCatLady`](https://github.com/TheCatLady/docker-webhook) i add an `app` user to avoid running webhook as root.

 ---